Annual Notification of FERPA Rights

 The federal Family Educational Rights and Privacy Act of 1974 (FERPA), as amended, gives students certain rights concerning their educational records.
 The primary rights afforded are the right to inspect and review their educational records, the right to seek to have the records amended, the right to have some control over the disclosure of information from the records, and the right to file a complaint concerning alleged failures by Trinity Lutheran Seminary to comply with the requirements of FERPA.

-The right to inspect and review education recordsA student should submit to the registrar a written request that identifies the record(s) the student wishes to inspect.
-The registrar will make arrangements for access and notify the student of the time and place where the records may be inspected.
-If the records are not maintained by the registrar, the register shall advise the student of the correct official to whom the request should be addressed.
+The right to inspect and review education recordsA student should submit a written request to the Office of the Registrar that identifies the record(s) the student wishes to inspect.
+The Registrar will make arrangements for access and notify the student of the time and place where the records may be inspected.
+If the records are not maintained by the Registrar, the Registrar shall advise the student of the correct seminary official to whom the request should be addressed.
 Records covered by FERPA will be made available to the student in a reasonable time, not to exceed 45 days from receipt of the written request.

 Note: the right to challenge a grade does not apply under FERPA unless the grade was inaccurately recorded, in which case the record will be corrected.
 See Community Life Handbook for procedures for Appeals of Grades.

 The right to file a complaintA student who believes that the seminary is in violation of FERPA may file a complaint with the Family Policy Compliance Office, United States Department of Education, 400 Maryland Avenue SW, Washington, DC 20202.

 The right to provide written consent to disclosure of certain education recordsA student has the right to provide written consent before the seminary releases personally identifiable information from the student’s education records, except to the extent that FERPA authorizes disclosure without consent.
 Written consent will specify the records to be released, state the purpose of the disclosure, and identify the party or class of parties to whom disclosure may be released.
 It must be signed and dated by the student.